awslabs/ros2-migration-tools/README.md

     will be shown on terminal. **Don't press 'Y' yet.** See the [Filling the mappings](##filling-the-mappings) section on for more details about the mappings

-3. Default output folder is a folder named `output` inside the `B9ROSMigrationTools` or the output folder will be the folder which you specified with `-o` or `--output_folder` argumnet.
+3. Default output folder is a folder named `output` inside the `ROSMigrationTool` or the output folder will be the folder which you specified with `-o` or `--output_folder` argumnet.
 This folder, either default or custom, will have a folder with unique name `currData_currTime`(e.g. 2019-07-15_20_30_55).
 This folder will contain the package migrated to ROS2